Ever wanted to create a custom WordPress theme for your website?

 By now, you’ve built out most of your custom WordPress theme without code.
 But there’s one more part you should look at to ensure everything is consistent right across your theme.

-That is your Global CSS, which controls your theme’s global styling, typography, colors, and layout.
+Your Global CSS controls your theme’s global styling, typography, colors, and layout.
 So click Edit Design on that theme part to open it in the page editor.

-As you can see, this page gives you control over a lot of your theme’s styling.
+As you can see, this page gives you control over your theme’s styling.
 In the left-hand panel are sections for:

 - Custom CSS